Effective team communication will always yield great results. Everyone is happy, the work goes smoothly, and the job is done excellently.

 Rather than trying to force teams to use different management tools that don’t work for them.
 Unito allows each team to use the tool they like best and then automatically sync all of them to give everyone a full view of what’s in progress and what needs to be done.

-- Use a tool like Unito to unify and sync work across each of these tools.
+Use a tool like Unito to unify and sync work across these tools.

 Although it may seem a bit harsh, it’s important for companies to recognize that they simply can’t afford to let barriers and silos separate teams.
 This is a recipe for disaster.